sajad002/Iranian-Traditional-Music-Genres-Classification/README.md

 ### Model Architecture

-The CNN model consists of two main parts:
+The CNN model consists of Classification layers:

-1. Feature extraction layer: This layer extracts the MFCC features from the audio input.
-Classification layers: These layers classify the extracted MFCC features into one of the 13 music genres.
-2. The classification layers consist of a series of convolutional layers, pooling layers, and fully-connected layers.
-The convolutional layers extract spatial features from the MFCC features, the pooling layers reduce the dimensionality of the features, and the fully-connected layers learn a nonlinear mapping between the extracted features and the music genre labels.
+- The classification layers consist of a series of convolutional layers, pooling layers, and fully-connected layers.
+- - The convolutional layers extract spatial features from the MFCC features, the pooling layers reduce the dimensionality of the features, and the fully-connected layers learn a nonlinear mapping between the extracted features and the music genre labels.

 ### Training and Evaluation